LightSys/DistKeySim/README.md

 ## Configuration for simulation
 The project is configurable via the Config class (`include/config.hpp`, `src/config.cpp`) via JSON.
-The simulation will look in the same directory as the executable for `config.json`
+The simulation will look in the same directory as the executable for `config.json`.

+There are 3 connection modes.
+To change the connection mode, alter connModeStr in the config file.
+The three options for the connection mode are: `full`, `partial`, and `single`.
+* Full connection mode:
+* Partial connection mode:
+* Single connection mode:

 ### Example `config.json`
 ```json